mnielLab/NetTCR-2.1/README.md

 The redundancy in the dataset was reduced using Hobohm1 algorithm [1], using the kernel similarity [2] measure and a similarity threshold of 0.95.
 Thus training, validation and test dataset do not share similar TCR sequences (up to 0.95 similarity threshold).

+## Environment setup

+First, install the conda environment running `env create -f environment.yml`.
+This will create an environment called `nettcr_env` containing the necessary dependencies.

 ## Network training

 The inputs files for the training scripts are the training dataset and the validation data, used for early stopping.